rbtylee/tutorial-jsonc/tutorial/legacy.md

 !["JSON state diagram for values"](https://github.com/rbtylee/tutorial-jsonc/blob/master/Images/value.png)

 What about error handling you might ask?
-What happens if the function _*json_object_object_get(obj, key)*_ is unable to find the value associate with the key in the _*json_object*_? in this case, NULL is returned.
+What happens if the function _*json_object_object_get(obj, key)*_ is unable to find the value associate with the key in the _*json_object*_?
+In this case, NULL is returned.
 Again play with the code to see the results of such an invalid search.
 In production code, we would include some error handling code.

 ## json\_object\_get\_string